Going off the electricity grid

-If connected, going off the electricity grid makes no financial sense.
-Grid electricity pricest soared in 2018.
+If connected, going off the grid makes no financial sense.
+Grid electricity prices soared in 2018.
 This was due mainly to commercial greed.
 That rise is unlikely to continue.
 Consumption is falling as appliances become increasingly more efficient.
 Apart from rare peaks, many countries now have more generating capacity than needed.
 Rather than going off-grid, retain that grid connection and have the supplier pay you.
 RV Books has done since 2018.

-Going off the electricity grid – reliability
+Going off the grid – reliability

 A well designed and built solar system is ultra-reliable.
 We designed and self-built the system shown below in 2000.
 RV Books no longer owns that (Broome WA) property.
 It is now 2019, however, but it still works much as when new.

-Going off the electricity grid – being free of Big Brother
+Being free of Big Brother

-Many consider going off the electricity grid to be free of Big Brother.
+Many consider going off the grid to be free of Big Brother.
 That has a ‘feel good factor’ but comes at an extremely high price.
 We briefly considered doing so for our current home (in Sydney).
 Instead, we upgraded our system (from 2.4 kW) to 6 kW and added a Telsa 14 kW/h battery.
 The system produces three to four times more electricity than we use on almost all days.
 The battery supplies us at night and rare times of little solar input.

 We are thus not entirely free of the grid – but only rarely draw from it.
 During most days we sell 15-30 kWh (at a current 20 cents per kWh).
 That is a ‘feel good’ factor.